 Below, I’m breaking down the different dimensions tracked by my sheet, as well as the more advanced tools you can use to shape your character’s personality or allow it to come alive.

 Character Development – Basic Information

-From the worksheet perspective, I recommend defining the character’s name or nickname and their gender identity.
-That allows the worksheet to further use the name in the various questions, making it easier to connect to the character.
+From the worksheet perspective, I recommend defining the character’s name or nickname and gender identity.
+That allows the worksheet to use the name in the various questions further, making it easier to connect to the character.